JUNE 14, 2025 - 3:30 PM

 Join us as we honor her memory and continue to uphold the traditions she cherished dearly.

-Directions to KSU Dance Theater on Marietta Campus and Parking
+Directions to KSU Dance Theater on Marietta Campus and Parking (Central Lot)

 - Located at 860 Rossbacher Wy, Marietta, GA 30060 (you can type 1100 South Marietta Pkwy as well)